This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 6. Establish Fringe Benefit Plans for Employees

-When you increase employees’ wages, you also trigger higher employment tax costs.
-One way to get around that is to offer fringe benefits as part of employees’ total compensation.
+When wages are increased, employment tax costs rise.
+One way to avoid this is to offer fringe benefits as part of total compensation.

 Some of the tax-exempt benefits you may want to consider include the following: